2023 Hamra junction shooting: Attack

 On 7 April 2023, unknown assailants opening fire from their vehicle on a nearby Israeli vehicle, at the Hamra junction, located in Highway 57.
 The attack was later claimed by the Al-Qassam Brigades.
-The Israeli vehicle carried 3 family members from Efrat, a 40-year-old mother and her two daughters, both in their 20s.
+The Israeli vehicle carried 3 family members from Efrat, a 40-year-old mother and her two daughters, Maia, 15, and Rina, 20.
 Rabbi Leo Dee and his three other children were in a separate car and did not witness the attack.

 The police concluded that the incident was caused by a "suspected Palestinian gunman", while traveling in a car in the West Bank.
 The victims were reportedly shot a total of 22 times with a Kalashnikov assault rifle, first while driving, and then at short range after crashing.

-Both sisters were announced dead on the scene by the Magen David Adom, while the critically injured mother was transported to Hadassa Ein Karem hospital in Jerusalem by helicopter, where she died.
+Both sisters were announced dead on the scene by the Magen David Adom, while the critically injured mother, Lucy, was transported to Hadassa Ein Karem hospital in Jerusalem by helicopter, where she died.
 The victims were buried in Kfar Etzion; Lucy's organs were donated to five recipients.